Maciejlys/znajdzgomator3000/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-I recorded demo that shaws all the features available and you can find it there: <a href="https://youtu.be/UZbOzIOV_SU" target="_blank"> Youtube demo </a>
+I recorded demo that shows all the features available and you can find it there: <a href="https://youtu.be/UZbOzIOV_SU" target="_blank"> Youtube demo </a>

 <!-- LICENSE -->